FoniksFox/Chatting-App/Boris/README.md

 This structure ensures a clear hierarchy and order.

+### JS Structure

+The JS files are separated according to their concerns, following this structure:

+- Storage: Responsible for the save and retrieval of all the stored data.
+It uses local storage, since the app aims to not have a backend and be peer-to-peer.
+- App: Responsible for all the interactions within the UI.
+Uses event handlers and redirects all interactions to the corresponding function.
+This way, it acts as the entry point of all interactions, but it shouldn't do any of the logic.
+- Contacts: Handles the contact list, mainly the rendering and the addition of contacts.
+Calls to storage for changes and retrieval of contacts.
+- Chat: Will handle all the chat logic.
+- Utils: In case there is a need for a function available everywhere

+With this structure, each script has only one responsibility and concern.
+It is yet to be decided whether the peer-to-peer logic will go into the chat file, or in a separate file.

 ## Learning Goals

 - Master CSS Grid and Flexbox for complex layouts